gomidi/midi/README.md

 ## Discussion

-If you have questions that won't fit into tickets, larger ideas etc. please participate in the Google group at https://groups.google.com/forum/#!forum/gomidi
+If you have questions that won't fit into tickets, larger ideas etc. please join the Google group at https://groups.google.com/forum/#!forum/gomidi

 ## Status